Take Fast Action to Address Time-Critical Alarms

 Many hospitals today face the same challenge.
 Everyone agrees that quality and speed of patient care are essential.
 Yet, the highly mobile staff at most healthcare facilities often cannot provide the best care possible due to poor communication procedures.
 Staff members have become frustrated at the inefficiency that results with undirected updates and alerts being sent to clinicians and other staff members.
 One patient’s lab results have come in.
 Another is reporting pain through the nurse call system.
 A third’s heart monitor is beeping.
 Someone wants to speak with a doctor.
 The security system is acting up.
 The list goes on.

 How has this happened?
 It’s simple.
 Today’s technology – point-of-care, safety, nurse call, and other systems – generates a lot of valuable information that needs to be shared.
 The trouble is that it’s not being shared in meaningful ways with the right people.
 The result is slower response to critical events, and patient care, safety, and satisfaction can suffer.
+A unified, hospital enterprise notification system is needed.

 Deliver Clinical Alerts to the Right Staff Members